adiwg/mdEditor-doc/appendix/documentation-guide.md

 #### Bookmarlet for Screenshots

 Use this bookmarlet: <a href="javascript:(function(){var windowObjectReference;var strWindowFeatures='menubar=no,location=yes,resizable=yes,scrollbars=yes,status=no,width=1200,height=1200';windowObjectReference=window.open(window.location.href,'Plain Jane',strWindowFeatures);})();">Plain Window</a>.
 Drag the link to your bookmarks bar or create a bookmark with the code below.
 Clicking the bookmark will open the current webpage in a plain window that is 1200px wide.
-RE-size to needed height and tkae a screenshot.
+Re-size to needed height and take a screenshot.
 More about bookmarlets here: https://www.wikipedia.org/wiki/Bookmarklet.

 ```javascript
 javascript:(function(){var windowObjectReference;var strWindowFeatures='menubar=no,location=yes,resizable=yes,scrollbars=yes,status=no,width=1200,height=1200';windowObjectReference=window.open(window.location.href,'Plain Window',strWindowFeatures);})();